YarboJanks/buffered.io/source/_posts/2010-09-01-webmachine-erlydtl-and-riak-part-1.markdown

 Excellent.
 Next let's get Riak going.

-### Installing Riak 1.1.4
+### Installing Riak 1.2

 Considering the power of the software you are about to set up, it is absolutely insane how easy it is to get it running.
 If any of you have tried to get [CouchDB][] running you'll no doubt have experienced a few quirks and a bit of pain getting it rolling.
 Not so with Riak.
-As mentioned at the start of the article, make sure you have a recent version of [Mercurial][] and [Git][] installed.
+As mentioned at the start of the article, make sure you have a recent version of [Git][] installed.

 {% codeblock %}
 oj@air ~/blog $ git clone git://github.com/basho/riak